HaskellEmbedded/HaskellEmbedded.github.io/drafts/2016-01-04-introducing-ion.md

 tags: haskell
 ---

-To-do:

 - Get Ion up to date with Ivory master and hackage version
 - Get Ion onto Hackage.
-- Get a Nix build into Ion and maybe Ivory (?)
-- Get a real example of CPS.
-- Get a real example of something with timing.
-- Composition-of-CPS example.
-- Grep for all TODO elsewhere here

 Really Short Version
 ====